- Become a Lawyer

 - If the Law Society determines that the complaint does not satisfy the threshold test, the complaint will be dismissed.
 The lawyer, student or staff member may appeal this dismissal.

-- If the complaint meets the threshold test, the matter will either go to the Practice Review Committee and/or the Conduct Committee.
+- If the complaint meets the threshold test, the matter may be referred to the Practice Review Committee and/or the Conduct Committee.
 The threshold does not consider the intent of the person who is the subject of the complaint.
 The subjective experience of the complainant, viewed through the lens of the reasonable person, establishes whether the threshold has been met.

 - The Conduct Committee can either: